 As of August 31, 2021, the U.S. quickly evacuated more than 65,000 Afghans from Afghanistan.
 This group includes individuals who worked alongside the U.S. and our allies as translators and interpreters as well as their family members.

 Utah was one of the first states to reach out to President Biden and offer support.
 As a result, between October 2021 and February 2022, we have resettled just over 900 Afghan arrivals.
 This group is composed mostly of humanitarian parolees who were allowed to enter the country because of their vulnerabilities.
 They will receive supportive services and access to mainstream refugee benefits for up to two years.
 They can apply for permanent asylee status during that time.

-We are grateful for the support of Governor Spencer J. Cox and the generous outpouring from community members interested in helping.
-To assist with current needs, including housing, and ongoing refugee resettlement, please support Utah’s resettlement agencies:
+We are grateful for the support of Governor Spencer J. Cox and the generous outpouring from community members interested in helping Afghans.
+All of the Afghan arrivals are now in permanent housing and working to become established in the community.

 - International Rescue Committee (IRC):

 - Catholic Community Services (CCS):

 Contact CCS at email@example.com or 801-977-9119.

 You can help new arrivals by volunteering to help with job skills training, English learning, mentorship and other support.
 The Know Your Neighbor program is a partnership between the Salt Lake City Mayor’s Office of Equity and Inclusion and the State Refugee Services Office.
 Learn more and sign up at www.slc.gov/equity/know-your-neighbor/.